SolomonSklash/chomp-scan/README.md

 ### Scope
 Chomp Scan is a Bash script that chains together the fastest and most effective tools (in my opinion/experience) for doing the long and sometimes tedious process of recon.
 No more looking for word lists and trying to remember when you started a scan and where the output is.
 Chomp Scan creates a timestamped output directory based on the search domain, e.g. *example.com-21:38:15*, and puts all tool output there, split into individual sub-directories as appropriate.
 Custom output directories are also supported via the `-o` flag.

-**New:**   Chomp Scan now integrates [Notica](https://notica.us), which allows you to receive a notification when the script finishes.
+**New**   Chomp Scan now integrates [Notica](https://notica.us), which allows you to receive a notification when the script finishes.
 Simply visit Notica and get a unique URL parameter.
 Simply pass the parameter to Chomp Scan via the `-n` flag, keep the Notica page open in a browser tab on your computer or phone, and you will receive a message when Chomp Scan has finished running.
 No more constantly checking/forgetting to check those long running scans.

 Chomp Scan runs in multiple modes.
 The primary one is using command-line arguments to select which scanning phases to use, which wordlists, etc. A guided interactive mode is available, as well as a non-interactive mode, useful if you do not want to deal with setting multiple arguments.